 After several consecutive nights of poor sleep your brain will fog, your mental function is impaired, you’re prone to low mood and you will have difficulty making decisions.
 So if you’re doing it to get more done, it just won’t work, as you’ll be running at half speed.

 If this continues over the long term, you are at risk of serious health problems like heart disease and high blood pressure, a distressing picture indeed.

 If losing sleep is this harmful to us, it must be a process that is fundamental to our health, but why?

 It boosts our immune system – prolonged lack of sleep hinders our immune system, so you won’t be able to shake off colds, and are less able to fend off illnesses.

-Sleep is vital for mental well being – it’s a bit of a no brainer, if a few nights of poor sleep can result in low mood, it’s kind of obvious that sustained lack of sleep can lead to depression and anxiety.
+Sleep is vital for mental well-being – it’s a bit of a brainer, if a few nights of poor sleep can result in a low mood, it’s kind of obvious that sustained lack of sleep can lead to depression and anxiety.
 These are severe mental health issues, and they can have a big impact on your ability to function, so are definitely worth avoiding.

 As you can see, sleep is essential to a healthy life, so make sure you get your 40 winks!